-These little treats show up whenever Czechs organize a family party!
+These little treats show up whenever Czechs throw a family party!
 They are called Obložené chlebíčky, or in English, open-faced sandwiches.

 ➜ Open-faced sandwich definition

-Open-faced sandwiches, or obložené chlebíčky, are slices of white bread (known as "veka" in Czech) that are spread with potato salad (bramborový salát) or simply butter and adorned with cold cuts, typically thin slices of ham, hard salami, cheese, and other toppings.
+Czech open-faced sandwiches, or obložené chlebíčky, are slices of special white bread (known as "veka" in Czech) that are slathered with potato salad (bramborový salát) or simply smeared with butter and adorned with cold cuts, typically thin slices of ham, hard salami, cheese, and other toppings.

-However, don't think that you simply pile individual ingredients onto a slice of bread haphazardly.
-Aesthetics matter!
-The Czechs arrange ham and cheese into ingenious shapes, so the finished open-faced sandwich becomes a small work of art and simply looks fantastic on the serving platter.
+However, do not think you can just pile ingredients onto a slice of bread any which way—presentation matters!
+Czechs carefully arrange ham and cheese into creative shapes, turning each open-faced sandwich into a small work of art that looks fantastic on the serving platter.

-Czech open-faced sandwiches are an excellent way to feed a crowd.
-They are eaten on all important occasions: birthdays, weddings, Christmas, New Year's Eve, and family get-togethers.
+Czech open-faced sandwiches are a perfect way to feed a crowd.
+They are enjoyed at all kinds of special occasions—birthdays, weddings, Christmas, New Year's Eve, and family gatherings.

 Read also: What do Czech eat at Christmas

-➜ Chlebíčky: a Czech specialty with a long history
+➜ Chlebíčky: Czech specialty with a long history

-The Czech open-faced sandwich was invented in Prague by Jan Paukert, the owner of a reowned deli.
+The Czech open-faced sandwich was invented in Prague by Jan Paukert, the owner of a renowned deli.

-He lived in Prague during the period of the so-called First Czechoslovak Republic (the interwar period; 1918–1938), and his shop was considered one of the three most famous delis in Europe.
+He lived in Prague during the First Czechoslovak Republic (the interwar period, 1918–1938), and his shop was considered one of the three most famous delis in Europe.

-The open-faced sandwich came about because Jan Paukert wanted to offer his customers something between finger food and a traditional sandwich.
-And these gourmet open-faced sandwiches really caught on!
+The idea for the open-faced sandwich came from Jan Paukert’s desire to offer his customers something between finger food and a traditional sandwich—and these gourmet creations quickly became a hit!

-TIP: A bite-size, open-faced sandwich is called jednohubka in Czech language.
+TIP: A bite-size, open-faced sandwich is called jednohubka in the Czech language.

 ➜ Veka: Czech white bread

-The base of the open-faced sandwich makes up a slice of white bread known in the Czech Republic as "Veka."
-Let's say that Czech veka bread resembles a French baguette.
+The base of an open-faced sandwich is a slice of white bread known in the Czech Republic as "veka."
+Think of Czech veka as similar to a French baguette.

-Veka is a white, elongated bread made from raised dough.
-Now you want to cut the veka bread into half-inch-thick slices.
-Slicing veka is easy; you just need a serrated knife and a bit of patience to get evenly thick slices!
+Veka is a soft, elongated white bread made from leavened dough.
+To prepare it for sandwiches, slice it into half-inch-thick pieces.
+It is easy to cut—just grab a serrated knife and a little patience to get nice, even slices!

 Find out how to make homemade Veka bread.